 I bite my lower lip.
 “Oops.
 I’m sorry.”

-He laughs as he approaches me, patting my shoulder as he starts to pass by.
+He laughs as he approaches me, patting my shoulder before he starts to pass by.
 “I’m not.
 I just won twenty bucks.”

-My eyes widen as he chuckles at my confusion. as he moves away from me, starting to head back to the coffee shop.
-“I'd bet that you wouldn’t remember it was yours and you'd take it seriously.
+My eyes widen as he chuckles at my confusion.
+As he moves away, starting to head back to the coffee shop. he says, “I'd bet that you wouldn’t remember it was yours and you'd take it seriously.
 We had a writer last week that did the same thing.”

 “He had a note that said to leave, too?”
 I'm flabbergasted.

 He shakes his head, “No, his actually said, ‘Don't move, the bomb is under your seat” My mouth drops.
 “Yeah, poor guy was here until closing.”

 ~Not a true story. lol.
 This was written for a writing prompt contest (last year) for the writing group, Writing Bad.
 It won first place.
 I hope you enjoyed it!
 Please leave a comment, and/or share the post!~